sebastianomelita/ArduinoBareMetal/gatewaydallas.md

 void loop() {
   unsigned long currentMillis = millis();
   if (currentMillis - previousMillis >= interval) {
-	// Save the last time a new reading was published previousMillis = currentMillis;
+	previousMillis = currentMillis;

 	Serial.print("Requesting temperatures...");
 	// Send the command to get temperatures sensors.requestTemperatures();